jlc06/FinalDataProject/README.md

 Once we found a large amount of what we deemed relavant variables, we created scraping functions that could be repeated on certain areas of the Pro-Football-Reference website using years as an input.
 During our initial preprocessing phase, we cleaned up the dataset to remove unnecessary characters, renamed our columns, dropped null values, and standardized certain columns on a per game basis, considering we wanted our targeted output to be "fantasy points per game".

 ### Feature Engineering
 A couple of features we engineered in an effort to increase accuracy were target/rushing share and a binary "starter" and "next year starter" flag.
+We created the target and rushing shares metrics by dividing the target or rushing attempts columns by the team passing attempts and team rushing attempt columns, after joining the individual stats and team stats tables through a SQL query.

+Photo

+We created the "starter" flag by first investigating the data to find a threshold to work with, ultimately deciding to designate a QB as a "starter" if they:
+- Started over 76% of games they played in
+- Started at least 5 games in the season

+Finally, we used that same flag to create the "next_yr_starter" column to help filter out QBs that couldn't score high PPG in the following season due to not being a starter.

+### Data Decisions
+We needed 4 separate models for the 4 different football positions given the difference in weight of certain statistics on certain positions.
+For example, passing and rushing stats were more heavily weighted for QBs and RBs, while targets and receptions were more heavily weighted for WRs and TEs.
+With this in mind, we created a robust dataset that could then be sliced before being put into our models so we could gear each model to a specific position.

 ### Training and Testing Data
 We decided to use a decade worth of statistics and we split our model to train on nine years of data (2012-2020) and test on two (2020-2021).
 We then predicted 2022 statistical outcomes based on the 2021 individaul statistics.